Yep, there is sugar in GoodBelly Probiotics (beverages). In fact, these probiotic drinks are loaded with gut-inflaming

 First a little nutrition lesson.

 The reason someone might need a probiotic is because their belly is rumbling.
-They may have yeast in their belly (heard of candida?), or upset stomach (gassy, bloating, etc…. you get the picture.).
+They may have yeast in their belly (click here to learn more about candida), or upset stomach (gassy, bloating, etc…. you get the picture.).
 A good probiotic re-populates your gut with good bacteria, helping you restore the bacteria balance in your gut.

 However, did you know that the yeast in your body (aka, bad bacteria) actually FEEDS on sugar?
 Yes, my dear, sugar makes your bad bacteria worse.
 It makes you feel more gassy, bloated, constipated, etc.